 10. Depend on others for your happiness.

-As a victim, give away your power to make yourself happy.
-Depend others for everything.
+As a victim, you give away your power to make yourself happy.
+You depend on others for everything.
 As a victim realize that you have given away all your power and there is no way you can ever make yourself happy.

 Living life as a victim is no fun.